DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 See [here](https://universityofleeds.visualstudio.com/FAD/FAD%20Team/_git/FAD?path=%2FFAD%20Add%20MMI%20Decisions.sql&version=GBmaster)

-1. Give user the option to clear out the `MMI_Decisions$`(for when they're NOT appending new passes
+1. Give user the option to clear out the `MMI_Decisions$` (for when they're NOT appending new rows).
 0. Remove any blank rows
 0. Update the PIDM by [Student ID]
 0. Update the actual table t_Dntl_Decisions using Pidm and Course Code